MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 1/Theory.md

 ## Explain what React Router is and its purpose in a React application.

+React Router is a library for managing and handling routes in a React application.
+It allows you to create multiple routes in your application and render different components based on the current URL path.
+This is essential for creating single-page applications (SPAs) where you want to mimic the behavior of multiple pages without causing a full page refresh.

+React Router provides several components such as BrowserRouter, Route(s) and Link that help in managing routing in a React application.

 ## Show an example of how routing works in React